emillundgren/MMM-VolvoCar/README.md

 ![Example Screenshot](../assets/example.gif?raw=true)

 ## Installation
-To use this module, you simply need to clone this repository into your Magic Mirror's modules folder
+To use this module, you simply need to clone this repository into your MagicMirror's modules folder

 1. Navigate to the `modules` folder
 	```bash